This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 To get a better sense for file storage, let’s go through an example.

-Example: Serving Files With S3 and CloudFront
+Example: Serving Files with S3 and CloudFront

 Let’s start with creating the S3 bucket.